BI Leadership Capability Assessment Framework

 Why Most BI Teams Never Reach Their Full Potential — And What It Actually Takes to Fix That

-After 19 years leading BI functions, the gaps I see are never technical.
-They are leadership gaps.
-This article breaks down the six dimensions every BI leader must master — and what happens when they don't.
+After 20+ years leading IT & BI functions, the gaps I see are never technical.
+They are strategic, leadership and functional gaps.
+This article breaks down the six dimensions every BI leader must master (if not, at least, be aware of) — and what happens when they don't.

 HR